Man accused of 2016 mass murder at care home near Tokyo plans to admit to charges | The Japan Times

 He has repeatedly made discriminatory remarks against those with disabilities during media interviews.

-Sources familiar with his defense team’s preparation for the trial have recently said they are planning to have him plead not guilty, arguing Uematsu was not mentally competent to bear responsibility for his acts due to the effects of marijuana.
+Sources familiar with his defense team’s preparations for the trial have recently said they are planning to have him plead not guilty, arguing Uematsu was not mentally competent and so unable to bear responsibility for his acts due to the effects of marijuana.

 Uematsu’s defense team will stick to that argument, according to other sources.
 He tested positive for the drug after his arrest.